ZAK0EE/Topology-API/README.md

 # Topology API
+## Resources
+[nlohmann json](https://github.com/nlohmann/json) library proved its capabilities to ease the process of parsing JSON files.

 ## Features
 #### Provide the functionality to:
 - Read a topology from a given JSON file and store it in the memory.